freegrowenterprise/SpaceSDK-iOS/README.md

 ### Variable Description
 ```
-maximumConnectionCount: 4,            // Maximum number of devices that can be connected simultaneously
+/// Maximum number of devices that can be connected simultaneously
+    maximumConnectionCount: 4,

-replacementDistanceThreshold: 8,      // Distance threshold (in meters).
-Devices exceeding this distance will be automatically disconnected
+/// Distance threshold (in meters).
+Devices exceeding this distance
+/// will be automatically disconnected
+    replacementDistanceThreshold: 8,

-uwbUpdateTimeoutSeconds: 5,           // Disconnect a device if no UWB value update is received within the specified number of seconds
+/// Disconnect a device if no UWB value update is received
+/// within the specified number of seconds
+    uwbUpdateTimeoutSeconds: 5,
 ```

 ---